michaeladler/aoc-2022/puzzle/day22.md

 Fold the map into a cube, *then* follow the path given in the monkeys' notes. *What is the final password?*

-Answer:
+Your puzzle answer was `34426`.

+Both parts of this puzzle are complete!
+They provide two gold stars: \*\*

+At this point, you should [return to your Advent calendar](/2022) and try another puzzle.

-Although it hasn't changed, you can still [get your puzzle input](22/input).
+If you still want to see it, you can [get your puzzle input](22/input).